Is Bubble Tea Healthy? A Real Look at Bubble Tea Nutrition

 How many calories are in bubble tea?

-It varies wildly, which is why generic charts are useless.
-A plain tea could be 100 calories, while a fully loaded large milk tea can easily top 600+.
-Don’t guess – use my BobaCal Nutrition Calculator to get a precise number for your specific order.”
+It depends on the drink, which is why generic calorie charts only get you so far.
+A simple tea can be fairly light, while a large milk tea with full sugar and toppings can climb fast.
+Instead of guessing, use my BobaCal Nutrition Calculator to get a more accurate number for your exact order.

 What is the healthiest order for bubble tea?

-Stick to the basics.
-My go-to lighter order is a Jasmine Green or Oolong Milk Tea (using fresh dairy or oat milk, not powder), 30% sugar, and either no toppings or something lighter like grass jelly or aloe.”
+Keep it simple.
+My favorite lighter order is a jasmine green tea or oolong milk tea made with fresh dairy or oat milk instead of powdered creamer, about 30% sugar, and either no toppings or something lighter like grass jelly or aloe.

 Is bubble tea bad for losing weight?